Reverse Shoulder Arthroplasty

 Equipment

-The initial designs of the constrained RTSA prosthesis were not successful and had to be withdrawn because of the high failure rate.[21]
-In 1981, Grammont et al. introduced the concept of medialization of the humeral head center of rotation to enhance the deltoid muscle lever arm.
-In 1991, a second-generation RTSA prosthesis was developed, which has been used without change for about 15 years.
-[22] The newer prosthesis involved two main modifications; a large hemispherical glenoid component and increased humeral component inclination to the shaft to 155 degrees.[23]
+The constrained RTSA prosthesis's initial designs were unsuccessful and had to be withdrawn because of the high failure rate.[21]
+In 1981, Grammont et al introduced the concept of medialization of the humeral head center of rotation to enhance the deltoid muscle lever arm.
+In 1991, a second-generation RTSA prosthesis was developed, and it has been used without change for about 15 years.[22]
+The newer prosthesis involved 2 main modifications: a large hemispherical glenoid component and increased humeral component inclination to the shaft to 155 degrees.[23]

 • A cementless glenoid base plate; is seated on the prepared glenoid and fixed by multidirectional screws.

-• The modular glenosphere; is usually half of a sphere and is secured on top of the glenoid base plate.
+• The modular geosphere is usually half a sphere and is secured at the glenoid base plate.

-• The humeral stem; is inserted into the prepared humerus.
-Two types of stems are available either cemented stem or cementless press-fit stem.
+• The humeral stem is inserted into the prepared humerus.
+Two types of stems are available: cemented and cementless press-fit stems.

-• The humeral cup; is fitted on top of the humeral stem.
-It is designed to allow the concave insert to be secured on top of it.
+• The humeral cup is fitted on top of the humeral stem.
+It is designed to secure the concave insert on top of it.

 • A concave polyethylene insert is fitted on top of the humeral cup.
 It is concave and articulates with the geosphere.